abujaforhadi/BDGadget/README.md

 ---

 ## Project Description
-**BDGadget - GadgetHeaven** is a responsive e-commerce platform for gadget enthusiasts.
+**BDGadget ** is a responsive e-commerce platform for gadget enthusiasts.
 The platform includes features like structured navigation, product categories, detailed product pages, a shopping cart, and a wishlist.
 Built on a detailed Figma design, **BDGadget** offers a smooth, interactive shopping experience with Context API and LocalStorage for efficient state and data management.

 ---